House of Reeves: Arson attack

-One of the company's properties (to the north of Reeves Corner thoroughfare) was razed to the ground by an arson attack on 8 August 2011 during the 2011 England riots.
+One of the company's properties (to the north of Reeves Corner thoroughfare) was destroyed in an arson attack on 8 August 2011 during the 2011 England riots.
 Firefighters arrived too late to save the buildings because police had been unable to guarantee their safety from attack by rioters.
 Time magazine reported that the destruction of House of Reeves came to symbolize the violence that spread across England during the three days of rioting.
 Trevor Reeves said that the company, which employs 15 people, would remain in business.
 A group was set up on the Internet offering donations to help the store rebuild.

 Police arrested a 21-year-old man two days after the fire on suspicion of arson with intent to endanger life, and later a 15-year-old and another 25-year-old male.
 On 13 August Gordon Thompson, aged 33, was arrested in Surrey Street after he was recognised from his picture on the front page of the Croydon Advertiser.
 He was charged on 14 August.
 During his trial in February 2012, he changed his plea to guilty at the end of the case for the prosecution.
-At the Old Bailey on 11 April 2012, Judge Peter Thornton sentenced Thompson to eleven-and-a-half years in prison.
+At the Old Bailey on 11 April 2012, Judge Peter Thornton sentenced Thompson to eleven years and six months in prison.
+Maurice Reeves subsequently stated that Thompson had apologised to the Reeves family for destroying their business, which the family accepted.

 The surviving (southern) property was subsequently refurbished, and was the location of the company's 150th anniversary celebrations on 16 December 2017.